 Why New Member Onboarding Is Important

-The first thing you should give a new member is a welcome packet that includes everything they would initially want to know.
-Include a warm letter of appreciation thanking them and congratulating them on their new membership, and add in essentials such as an event calendar, membership perks, social media links, and contact information.
+The first thing you should give a new member is a welcome packet.
+The packet should include everything they would initially want to know.
+Include a warm letter of appreciation thanking them and congratulating them on their new membership.
+You can also add in essentials such as an event calendar, membership perks, social media links, and contact information.

-This is also a great time to give them an outline of how to go about paying membership dues or information on different tiers of membership.
+This is also a great time to talk about paying membership dues or information on different tiers of membership.
 Don’t forget to emphasize your organization’s mission or goals to encourage an exciting sense of purpose and involvement.

 Social Media Engagement

 We know that social media is an important part of growing a successful community around your organization.
-Marketing General’s 2019 Membership Marketing Benchmarking Report shows that 64% of associations saw increased member engagement in their social networks in the last fiscal year, so it’s safe to say that new members will gain from opportunities to engage with your association online.
+Over 3.6 billion people use social media (and that number is only going to increase), so new members are going to expect opportunities to engage with your association online.

 Add new members to all professional social media forums, and take your time every once in a while to introduce new members to the rest of the online community.